TriangleDevOps/policies/speaking-guidelines.md

   with the venue, but we will not always be able to to do.
 Generally, if you're running longer than an hour of speaking time, we'll give you a five minute warning to bring your talk to a conclusion
+  * Expect that we'll look to have your talk wrap by 8:30 PM.
+* Immediately after your talk, we generally have a little more community social time, giving you a chance to interact 1-to-1 with the audience.
+How long is up to the venue, but 10-15 minutes is typical.

 ## After your talk

 At your discretion, we would like to share the slide deck and any other materials from the presentation with our members.
 We'll link to those materials directly on the meeting page for your presentation.
+Generally, those are sent to us as a link over Twitter.
+We will provide attribution when we share your slides with our members through the @TriangleDevOps Twitter account.

 Thank you so much for presenting to us!